ctron/kill-kube-ns/README.md

 ./kill-kube-ns myproject
 ~~~

 **Note:** You will need to be logged in to your cluster, and have the necessary permissions.
+Make sure that your port `8001` is available.

 ## Pre-requisites